 Yes, I mean really looked at it?
 For my clients who are employees, this is the time of year that I suggest you really look at your pay stub.
 Are you taking advantage of all the tax-reducing benefits you are offered?

-When we meet in the next couple months to do your taxes for 2017, I will probably find a couple things.
-Maybe you did not fund your 401k enough to capture 100% of your employer match $.
-Maybe you did not use your Flex and Dependent Care accounts as fully as you could have, maybe you did not present receipts to use all you withheld.
+When we meet to do your taxes for 2022, I will probably find a couple of things.
+Maybe you did not fund your 401k enough to capture 100% of your employer match dollars.
+Maybe you did not use your Flex and Dependent Care accounts as fully as you could have, and maybe you did not present receipts to use all you withheld.
 Possibly an HSA would have been advisable.
 Let’s not let that happen again this year.